daihocmo/learn-vietnamese/docs/guide.md

 Things you can do with the chart:

 - Learn to read characters by referring to the table.

-- Revise how they are pronounced (If you know IPA).
+- Revise how they are pronounced (If you know IPA btw).

 - Use it as a master reference for all singular characters and letter combinations.
 This will help you a lot when you are learning how to read Vietnamese.